In this article, we will look at the best workouts for overweight women who want to lose weight and improve their health and fitness.

 Others may have the motivation but get out of breath so quickly that the discomfort they experience causes them to stop exercising after a few minutes.

 They may also worry that exertion could bring on a medical emergency.
 However, this is far more likely to occur if they do nothing and continue to gain weight.

 If you’re embarrassed at the thought of working out in public, don’t be.
 The reality is that most people are caught up in their own world and not interested in what anyone else is doing.
 But if someone does stare at you, so what?

-You are getting into shape so that you will look and feel better and improve your health so that you will be around for your family for a long time to come.
+You are getting into shape to look and feel better and improve your health so that you will be around for your family for a long time to come.
 That’s far more important than what some random stranger you will probably never see again may or may not be thinking.
 For all you know they could be admiring you for exercising.
 You may even inspire them to start a fitness regimen of their own.

 Anyone who is overweight, suffering a medical condition that could make exertion dangerous and sedentary individuals over the age of 40 should get the okay from their doctor before undertaking a new fitness program.

 If at any time you have trouble breathing, or you feel dizzy, nauseous, experience chest pain or you sweat profusely while exercising, stop and see your doctor.

 Keep reading to find out about some tested and proven workouts for overweight women.

 If you want to lose weight and keep it off, it’s crucial that you exercise as well as diet.
 Weight loss is 80% diet and 20% exercise.
 Without that 20%, it will take you a lot longer to shed your excess pounds.